‘Teen Mom 2’s Jenelle Evans’ Ex, Courtland Rogers, Spills On His Secret Meeting With Barb

 Jenelle Evans and her mother, Barbara, have spent the last season feuding over the custody of Jenelle’s eldest son, Jace.
 Being unable to take care of him due to her drug addiction, Jenelle Evans signed custody over to her mother, who has had him ever since.
-And while Barbara has told Jenelle he would go back to living with her full-time once she cleaned up her life, she isn’t letting go of her grandson that easily.
+Moreover, while Barbara has told Jenelle he would go back to living with her full-time once she cleaned up her life, she isn’t letting go of her grandson that easily.

 Recently, reports revealed that she met with Jenelle’s ex, Courtland Rogers, behind Jenelle’s back, and some worried this was to plot against Jenelle at their upcoming custody meeting.
 However, Rogers has a different side to the story.